What is woolen yarn, what is worsted yarn?

 Which yarn is of higher quality?

-Worsted yarn is technically considered to be of higher quality because it consists of long, even fibers and is particularly smooth, strong, and durable thanks to the elaborate combing process.
+Worsted yarn is technically considered higher quality because it consists of long, even fibers and is particularly smooth, firm, and durable due to the elaborate combing process.
 It is ideal for elegant clothing and heavily used textiles.

-Combed yarn, on the other hand, impresses with its warmth, softness, and characteristic rustic look.
-It is particularly popular in winter fashion and traditional wool fabrics such as tweed and loden.
+Woolen yarn, on the other hand, impresses with its warmth, softness, and characteristic rustic look.
+It is particularly valued in winter fashion or for traditional wool fabrics such as tweed and loden.

-The choice between carded and combed yarn ultimately depends on the area of application—both have their merits and specific strengths.
+The choice between woolen and worsted yarn ultimately depends on the intended use – both have their justifications and specific strengths.